 Wedding Day Timeline Advice From A Photographer

-A well-planned wedding day timeline can make all the difference.
-While each wedding is unique, and every couple prioritizes certain aspects differently, this guide offers a general outline to help you plan your wedding day, especially from a photographer/videographer's point of view.
+A well-planned wedding day timeline makes all the difference.
+While every couple has unique priorities, this guide offers a general outline from a photographer’s perspective to help your day run smoothly.

 Now, let’s break down the wedding day timeline: